oconnerj/oconnerj.github.io/portfolio-games.md

 </figcaption>
 </div>

-<div><p>It's your favorite block puzzle game!
+<div><p><small>(Released October 13, 2025.)</small><br/> It's your favorite block puzzle game!
 I wrote this over the course of a week (or so) mostly just to prove to myself I could finish a game project.
 It's written for <a href="https://www.lexaloffle.com/pico-8.php">PICO-8</a>, a "fantasy" 8-bit computer/console.
 I really appreciate the restrictions PICO-8 imposes - there is some truth to the idea that limitation breeds creativity.</p>

 <p><a href="/games/chirality.html">Click on any of the pictures, or on this link, to play in a browser tab.</a></p>
 </div>